JeremiahSJoseph/Active-Directory-Home-Lab/README.md

   - Created a network diagram to map out the lab environment and show how the machines would connect.

 Step 2
-  - Set up the virtual lab in VirtualBox by creating the Windows Server.
+  - Set up the virtual lab in VirtualBox by creating four VMs: Windows (target), Windows Server (AD), Splunk, Kali Linux (Penetrator).

 Step 3
   - Configured the network by setting up the NAT network, assigning IP addresses, and making sure the systems could communicate.